Disability Rights: Know Your Rights with Support Providers

 Disability rights protect safety, choice, and dignity.
 Understanding your rights helps you feel confident when using disability support.

-Advocacy matters.
+Disability advocacy matters.
 Speaking up can improve services for you and others.
+Connecting with local disability advocacy networks can amplify your voice.

 0